zhuolisam/arrivo/README.md

 2. Payment service is unavailable since webhook URL is not available

-3. In this project, I only used access token and they only live 3 hours.
-In real world, we utilize refresh token so that user can rotate access tokens.
+3. In this project, I only used access token and they only live for 3 hours.
+In real world, we implements refresh token so that user can rotate access tokens.

 ## Demo
 This demo shows the upgrading of normal user to premium user